jacksonrakena/SpotiNET/README.md

 ## Usage
 Documentation is a work-in-progress.
 You can see `AbyssalSpotify.Tests\Program.cs` for a brief example, but XML documentation is included with all public-facing classes and methods.
 You can also generate the documentation using DocFX and browse it locally.
+If you have any issues, feel free to open a GitHub issue, or hop in my Discord guild: [https://discord.gg/RsRps9M](https://discord.gg/RsRps9M).

 ## Feature Roadmap
 * [x] Authentication